← All workflows

 Overview

 CaseMark's 510(k) Premarket Notification skill drafts complete FDA submission packages demonstrating substantial equivalence to predicate devices under 21 CFR Part 807.
-Supporting Traditional, Special, and Abbreviated pathways, the AI generates every required section from cover letters and Form 3514 to detailed device descriptions and structured equivalence comparisons.
-Regulatory teams can produce comprehensive first drafts in a fraction of the time typically required for manual preparation.
+Supporting Traditional, Special, and Abbreviated pathways, the AI generates all required sections—from cover letters and FDA Form 3514 to detailed device descriptions and substantial equivalence comparison tables.
+This enables regulatory affairs teams to produce comprehensive first drafts in a fraction of the time typically required.

-CaseMark automates the heavy lifting of 510(k) drafting by analyzing your device technical file and predicate information to generate a complete, structured submission package.
-The AI ensures consistent terminology, comprehensive substantial equivalence analysis, and proper section organization so your regulatory team can focus on scientific review and strategic decisions rather than document assembly.
+CaseMark automates the heavy lifting of 510(k) drafting by analyzing your device technical files, predicate information, and performance data to generate a structured, comprehensive submission package.
+The AI ensures all required sections are present and properly organized, produces detailed substantial equivalence comparison tables, and flags areas needing additional evidence—giving your regulatory team a polished first draft to review and finalize rather than build from scratch.

 How it works

 1. 1.
-Upload your device technical file, predicate device information, and performance data
+Upload your device technical file, predicate device details, and performance data

 2. 2.
-AI analyzes your device against the predicate and structures the full 510(k) submission
+AI analyzes your device against the predicate and structures all required 510(k) sections

 3. 3.
-Review and customize each section including the substantial equivalence comparison
+Review and customize the generated submission package, including SE comparison tables

 4. 4.
-Export the complete submission package in your preferred format (DOCX, PDF)
+Export the complete 510(k) submission in your preferred format (DOCX, PDF)

 What you get